Transport in Turkmenistan: Roadways

 Prior to the 1917 Russian Revolution only three automobiles existed in Turkmenistan, all of them foreign models in Ashgabat.
 No automobile roads existed between settlements.
 After the revolution, Soviet authorities graded dirt roads to connect Mary and Kushky (Serhetabat), Tejen and Sarahs, Kyzyl-Arvat (Serdar) with Garrygala (Magtymguly) and Chekishler, i.e., with important border crossings.
 In 1887-1888 the Gaudan Highway (Гауданское шоссе) was built between Ashgabat and the Persian border at Gaudan Pass, and Persian authorities extended it to Mashad, allowing for easier commercial relations.
 Municipal bus service began in Ashgabat in 1925 with five routes, and taxicab service began in 1938 with five vehicles.
 The road network was extended in the 1970s with construction of republic-level highways connecting Ashgabat and Kazanjik (Bereket), Ashgabat and Bayramaly, Nebit Dag (Balkanabat) and Krasnovodsk (Türkmenbaşy), Chardzhou (Türkmenabat) and Kerki, and Mary and Kushka (Serhetabat).
 As of 2001 Turkmenistan had an estimated 22,000 kilometers of roads, about 18,000 kilometers of which were paved.

 The primary west-east motor route is the M37 highway linking the Turkmenbashy International Seaport to the Farap border crossing via Ashgabat, Mary, and Turkmenabat.
 The primary north-south route is the Ashgabat-Dashoguz Automobile Road (Aşgabat-Daşoguz awtomobil ýoly), built in the 2000s.
 Major international routes include European route E003, European route E60, European route E121, and Asian Highway (AH) routes AH5, AH70, AH75, AH77, and AH78.

 A new toll motorway is under construction between Ashgabat and Turkmenabat by “Türkmen Awtoban” company, which was originally scheduled to construct the 600-km highway in three phases: Ashgabat-Tejen by December 2020, Tejen-Mary by December 2022 and Mary-Turkmenabat by December 2023.
 As a result of delays due to financial shortfalls, the Ashgabat-Tejen phase is now scheduled for completion in September 2021.
 A sister project to link Türkmenbaşy and Ashgabat was suspended when the Turkish contractor, Polimeks, walked away from the project, reportedly because of non-payment.

 As of 29 January 2019, the Turkmen Automobile Roads state concern (Türkmenawtoýollary) was subordinated by presidential decree to the Ministry of Construction and Architecture, and responsibility for road construction and maintenance was shifted to provincial and municipal governments.
 Operation of motor coaches (buses) and taxicabs is the responsibility of the Automobile Services Agency (Türkmenawtoulaglary Agentligi) of the Ministry of Industry and Communication.
+The Turkmen Automobile Roads state concern was upgraded to ministry status on 11 July 2025 by presidential decree.

 Turkmenistan has one of the lowest gasoline prices in the world.
 In 2011 95-octane gasoline was priced at $0.72 per gallon ($0.19 per liter).
 As of March 2021, the state-controlled price was 1.50 manat per liter, or U.S. 43¢ per liter ($1.62 per gallon).